Virtus Pro re-sign Artstyle as Dota 2 coach

 Artstyle intends to make a splash

 Artstyle could be what Virtus Pro needs to break through the plateau and return to the top, and that’s what he intends to do.
 “Over the course of the last two years I’ve gained a lot of experience in Dota 2,” said Artstyle.
 “Thank you for your constant support throughout that period of time.
-It means a lot!
-We’ve got more trophies ahead of us!”
+It means a lot! the team’ve got more trophies ahead of them!”

 Sergey Glamazda, Virus Pro’s General Manager, is equally as thrilled and optimistic.
-“Glad to welcome Ivan in our club!
-He already helped the team to reach an incredible level in the past, and we are sure that his experience and understanding of the game will allow us to improve once again.”
+“Glad to welcome Ivan in the club!
+He already helped the team to reach an incredible level in the past, and the team are sure that his experience and understanding of the game will allow them to improve once again.”

 Virtus Pro’s line-up is a mixture of old and new players